ilusoft/magic-agent/README.md

 - When an expression evaluates to JSON and the surrounding context expects a scalar, serialize using compact JSON.
 - Errors do not crash the workflow; we fall back to the original `{{expr}}` literal and record the error in `WorkflowParameterDebugInfo`.
 - Variable assignments keep both the rendered string and parsed `JsonElement` (when type = JSON) so downstream steps can access structured data.

-### Open items / validation rules

-- Decide whether implicit conversions (string → number) are automatic or opt-in.
-- Determine escaping rules for `}}` inside string literals.
-- Extend unit/integration tests to cover operator precedence, helper invocation, JSON path errors, and metadata endpoint.

-Update this section as syntax or helper contracts evolve so backend and frontend stay aligned.

-### Expression engine implementation plan

-We will implement a dedicated expression subsystem under `MagicAgent.Api/Application/Expressions` so it can evolve independently from the workflow runner:
+- Each step surfaces **parameter debug info**: both the unresolved placeholder string and the resolved values/placeholder list travel through the pipeline so the frontend can show what was substituted.
+This is especially helpful when debugging typed variables.

+### Engine architecture

+The expression subsystem lives under `MagicAgent.Api/Application/Expressions` and consists of:

-1. **Tokenizer & Pratt parser** – Custom lexer + Pratt parser generate an AST representing literals, identifiers, helper calls, JSON path accesses, and unary/binary operators.
-This keeps precedence rules codified in one place and allows future extensions (comparisons, logical ops) without touching workflow logic.
+1. **Tokenizer & Pratt parser** – Generates an AST for literals, identifiers, helper calls, JSON paths, and unary/binary operators so precedence rules stay centralized.
-2. **Evaluator** – AST visitor that executes expressions against an `ExpressionContext` (variables, parameters, helper registry, input/lastOutput).
-It manages type coercion, JsonElement traversal, and error capture.
+2. **Evaluator (`WorkflowExpressionEvaluator`)** – Visits the AST against an `ExpressionContext` (variables, parameters, helper registry, input/lastOutput), handling type coercion, JsonElement traversal, and error capture.
+It also records references for debugging.
-3. **Helper registry** – Reflection-driven component that discovers `[WorkflowHelper]`-decorated static methods, exposes metadata for the `/api/workflows/helpers` endpoint, and supplies delegates to the evaluator.
+3. **Helper registry (`WorkflowHelperRegistry`)** – Discovers `[WorkflowHelper]` methods via reflection, provides metadata, and invokes helpers with runtime type coercion.
-4. **Integration seam** – `WorkflowPlaceholderResolver` treats the expression engine as a black box (`IWorkflowExpressionEvaluator`).
-The resolver is responsible only for locating `{{ expr }}` segments, delegating evaluation, and wiring debug info.
+4. **Integration seam (`WorkflowPlaceholderResolver`)** – Scans for `{{ }}`/`${{ }}` segments, delegates evaluation, and attaches debug info to `WorkflowParameterDebugInfo` so the frontend can render unresolved/resolved states.

-This separation ensures the workflow engine can swap in a different evaluator (or mock) later by replacing the implementation behind the interface, keeping the core step execution logic untouched.
+This layering keeps the workflow runner agnostic of expression details and makes it easy to add helpers without touching core execution code.

+### Using workflow expressions in practice

+1. **Define variables** in upstream steps (agent responses, variable blocks, or tool outputs).
+Persist both the textual value and the structured `JsonElement`—the evaluator can consume either.
+2. **Reference parameters** with either `{{name}}` (legacy) or `${{ expr }}` when you need math, conditional logic, or helper invocations.
+Mixed literal/expression strings are supported.
+3. **Inspect debug info** via the Agent Runner UI: each step lists the original expression, the resolved string, and any helper/placeholder errors that occurred during evaluation.
+Back-end logs contain the same payload for headless troubleshooting.
+4. **Helper discovery** happens automatically: the backend exposes `/api/workflows/helpers`, which the UI renders inside the step configuration drawer so builders can copy helper signatures without leaving the canvas.
+5. **Testing expressions** – Unit tests live under `backend/tests/MagicAgent.Api.Tests/Expressions`.
+Add coverage whenever you introduce operators or helpers to prevent regressions in precedence/typing rules.

 ## Agent Configuration JSON